ChristianSiebke/DReaM-Driver-Reaction-Model/DoxyGen/Function/Markdown/Simulation/Input_Output/Scenario.md

 \subsubsection scenario_storyboard_story_actors Actors

 The <Actors> tag defines the agents that are mainly affected by this sequence.
-These agents can either be defined directly by stating their name via <Entity name="entityName"/> or by a condition via <ByCondition actor="triggeringEntity"/>.
+These agents can either be defined directly by stating their name via <EntityRef entityRef="entityName"/>.
-Currently "triggeringEntity" is the only supported condition.

 \subsubsection scenario_storyboard_story_maneuver Maneuver